nuuuwan/news_lk3_data/README.md

 *2025-09-02 05:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/112085/more-than-1000-killed-in-landslide-in-western-sudan) · `en`

-More than 1000 people have been killed in a landslide that destroyed a village in the Marra Mountains area of western Sudan, leaving only one survivor.
+At least 1,000 have been killed in a landslide that destroyed a village in the Marra Mountains area of western Sudan, leaving only one survivor, The Sudan Liberation Movement/Army said on Monday.

-The landslide took place on August 31 following heavy rains, the Sudan Liberation Movement/Army reported.
+The landslide struck on August 31 after days of heavy rainfall, the group led by Abdelwahid Mohamed Nour said in a statement.

-The group, led by Abdelwahid Nour, added that the deadly disaster underscored the urgent need for attention to communities in the affected area.

-The landslide comes as West Africa has experienced record flooding, displacing hundreds of thousands across the region.

-◼️
+The movement, which controls the area located in Darfur region, appealed to the United Nations and international aid agencies to help recover the bodies of victims, including men, women and children.

+The village “has now been completely levelled to the ground,” the movement added.

+Fleeing the raging war between the Sudanese army and the paramilitary Rapid Support Forces (RSF) in North Darfur state, residents sought shelter in the Marra Mountains area where food and medication are insufficient.

+...

 [Data](articles/affb060e.json)